YiftachSamocha/SkyCast/README.md

 - **Details**:
   - Allows users to select a location to view its weather forecast.
   - Styled with Material-UI's grid system for responsiveness.

+  ### **5. ForecastSearch**
+- **Purpose**: Allows users to search for cities and add them to the forecast list.
+- **Details**:
+  - Provides an autocomplete search bar for finding cities.
+  - Fetches city data from the GeoDB Cities API using RapidAPI.
+  - Dynamically updates the list of cities based on user input.

 ---